nick-jones/phpspec-git-extension/README.md

 This is a quick and simple extension for [phpspec](https://github.com/phpspec/phpspec) that will automatically add generated classes, interfaces, and specifications to git.

-This currently decorates the relevant code generation clases to facilitate this.
+This currently wraps the relevant code generation clases to facilitate this.
 Ultimately it is intended to leverage the changes from https://github.com/phpspec/phpspec/pull/723 once released.

 ## Installation